 What is tinnitus?

-Tinnitus is a problem that causes you to hear a noise in one ear or both ears.
+Tinnitus is a problem that causes you hear a noise in one ear or both ears.
 In most cases, nothing outside of you caused that noise.
 It’s an internal noise that only you hear in your ear.
-People commonly describe the noise as a “ringing in the ear.
+People commonly describe the noise as a “ringing in the ear.”
 It also can be roaring, clicking, buzzing, or other sounds.
 Some people who have tinnitus hear a more complex noise that changes over time.
 You may hear the noise constantly, or it may come and go.